YYZ

 • Those looking for some last-minute supplies before they leave the airport can find a DrugSmart chemist at the Link Train station in Terminal 1 of the Toronto Airport where you can pick up toiletries and medication.

-Top 5 airlines flying to Pearson Intl
+Reviews of the top 5 airlines flying to Pearson Intl

 See real verified KAYAK customer reviews for airlines flying to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Toronto.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.